 - You are responsible for the eventualities of your golf shot.

 - Please arrive at least 15 minutes prior to your tee times.

 Golfers are required to dress in proper golf attire.
 Improper attire includes denim jeans, cut offs, tee shirts, tank tops and hard spike shoes.
 This is not a complete list – please direct questions regarding proper golf attire to the Pro Shop Staff.
 It is the responsibility of each guest to ensure that they are aware of and adhere to Tsawwassen Springs dress code.
 Please be advised that service or privileges may be denied unless appropriately attired.

 The Club’s Dress Code is intended to maintain an atmosphere consistent with the tradition of golf.
 All golfers and visitors are expected to wear appropriate attire at all times while on the property.

-Golf Course and Practice Areas (including Putting Green and Driving Range): Golf shoes, rubber-soled athletic shoes or golf sandals must be worn on the golf course and practice areas at all times.
-Metal spikes are prohibited.
+Golf Course and Practice Areas: Golf shoes, rubber-soled athletic shoes or golf sandals must be worn on the golf course and practice areas at all times, metal spikes are prohibited.

 Unacceptable attire for the golf course and practice areas includes, but is not limited to the following: